BourgeoisLab/GPXLab/README.md

 Release Notes
 -------------

+**[v0.7.0] (in development)**
+- [new] Use SRTM version 3.0 global 1 arc second data
+- [new] SRTM files must now be located in the QStandardPaths::AppDataLocation directory
+- [new] Settings to automatically reload the last opened file on startup

 **[v0.6.0]**
 - [new] Height files must now be placed in configuration direcotry
 - [new] Increased OSM max zoom to 19 (thanks to sikmir)